metal-stack/metalctl/docs/metalctl_network_create.md

 ### Options

 ```
-      --annotation strings            add initial annotation, must be in the form of key=value, can be given multiple times to add multiple annotations, e.g. --annotation key=value --annotation foo=bar
   -d, --description string            description of the network to create. [optional]
       --destinationprefixes strings   destination prefixes in this network.
   -f, --file string                   filename of the create or update request in yaml format, or - for stdin.